 In order to demonstrate that Very Special Circumstances exist, it is necessary to demonstrate that the benefits of the proposed development clearly outweigh the harm to the Green Belt and any other harm arising from the development.

-Identify the amount of new development that will come forward, in terms of housing, offices, and industry and warehousing, and the main areas in which this will be focused;
+identify the amount of new development that will come forward across the 10 districts, in terms of housing, offices, and industry and warehousing, and the main areas in which this will be focused;

-Protect the important environmental assets across the boroughs;
+protect important environmental assets across the city region;